Downhill Racer: Filming

-Three weeks before the film was due to be shot, Paramount canceled it due to its $3.5 million budget, but after the budget was reduced, filming proceeded.
+Three weeks before the film was due to begin, Paramount canceled it due to its $3.5 million budget; after the budget was reduced, filming proceeded.
 Downhill Racer was filmed on location in Wengen and Unterseen, Switzerland; Kitzbühel and St. Anton, Austria; Megève and Grenoble, France; and Boulder and Idaho Springs, Colorado, United States.
 Other scenes were shot at the Timp Haven ski area in Utah (acquired by Redford in 1968, now Sundance Resort).
-Most of the skiing footage was shot from January 11 to February 1, 1969, during four World Cup races: Internationales Lauberhorn in Wengen, Internationales Hahnenkamm-Rennen in Kitzbühel, Grand Prix de Megève, and Arlberg-Kandahar in Sankt Anton am Arlberg.
+Most of the skiing footage was shot from January 11 to February 1, 1969, during four World Cup races: Internationales Lauberhorn in Wengen, Internationales Hahnenkamm-Rennen in Kitzbühel, Grand Prix de Megève, and Arlberg-Kandahar in St. Anton.
 The off-season scenes were filmed in Colorado: the track scene at Potts Field on the east campus of the University of Colorado in Boulder, and the hometown street scenes in Idaho Springs, 30 mi west of Denver.
-The interior scenes of Chappellet's Idaho Springs house were filmed at Paramount Studios in Southern California.
+The interior scenes of Chappellet's Idaho Springs house were filmed at Paramount Studios in southern California.

-Sylvester Stallone appears as an extra in the restaurant scene.
+Sylvester Stallone, age 22, appears as an extra in the restaurant scene.